o19s/opensearch-ubi/documentation/documentation.md

 ### Creating a UBI Store

-To create a UBI store to contain events and queries, send a `PUT` request:
+To create a UBI store to contain events and queries, send a `PUT` request.
+The following request creates a store called `mystore`.

 ```
 curl -X PUT http://localhost:9200/_plugins/ubi/mystore?index=ecommerce